 Quo Vadis International considers that the environmental protection is a major component of its general policy.
 The company uses a proactive approach on this subject matter.
 Paper represents on average 85% of the total weight of an agenda.

 The paper used to produce Quo Vadis agendas are Elementary Chlorine Free (ECF).
-Quo Vadis International is now certified PEFC since April 2008.
+Quo Vadis International is now certified PEFCTM since April 2008.

 This certification provides immediate assurance that the wood used to produce the paper is supporting the sustainable management of forests.

 - Respect for all forest ownership structures, and the social, cultural, environmental and economic values they provide.

 - Respect for the social infrastructures of forest based communities.